 February Happenings at the History Center

-Oak Hill Cemetery is a historic cemetery in Bartow which was added to the U.S. National Register of Historic Places in 2003.
-The early gravesites date to 1860, and people interred there include Confederate Gen. Evander M. Law, Bartow land donor Jacob Summerlin, and Polk County pioneer settlers like the Blount, Parker and Varn families.
-The tour starts at the History Center with a short walk of about one mile that includes historic landmarks along the route to the cemetery.
+- Join our Curator of Education on a walking tour of the historic Oak Hill Cemetery in Bartow.
+Listed on the U.S. National Register of Historic Places in 2003, the cemetery is awash with the memory of Polk pioneers beneath a canopy of live oak trees.
+The tour starts at the History Center with a short walk of about 1 mile and includes historic landmarks along the route to the cemetery.
 The cemetery ground is uneven and visitors are advised to wear appropriate footwear.
 The cemetery tour is offered at 11 a.m. the first Saturday of every month, November through April.

 The Polk County History Center is open 9 a.m. to 5 p.m.
 Tuesday through Saturday at 100 E. Main St. in Bartow.
 Visit www.polkhistorycenter.org or call (863) 534-4386 for more information on exhibits and programming.
 All programs and events are free and open to the public.